-How do you think you would respond to abuse in a relationship?
+How would you respond to abuse in a relationship?

 Many people suffer way beyond what they thought they would tolerate.
 Statistics suggest that it isn't the first incident that causes them to seek help.
 In relationships where there is domestic violence a woman would suffer a physical assault over thirty times before contacting the police or other emergency support networks.
 Perhaps even more disturbing is that the majority of all homicide, excluding warfare, is domestic violence related.